MySQL CDC overview

 Using the following use case table:

-To attach each log snapshot table to its respective table, the same naming convention is used with the suffix _log.
-For example, if DEPARTMENTS is the table passed to the target using CDC, then DEPARTMENTS_LOG is its respective log snapshot.
+To attach each log snapshot table to its respective table, use the same naming convention with the suffix _log.
+For example, if you pass DEPARTMENTS to the target using CDC, then DEPARTMENTS_LOG is its respective log snapshot.

-The __DELETED column is introduced only when a delete action occurs.
+The __DELETED column is available only when a delete action occurs.

-The _log tables are designed to be append-only, and in the event of a connection issue, the system pulls data from the last successful pull to prevent any data loss.
+The platform treats _log tables as append-only, and in the event of a connection issue, the platform pulls data from the last successful pull to prevent any data loss.
 As a result, _log tables may contain duplicate records.

 The original table: